Professor, Biological Sciences

-We look at a broad range of black fly behaviours including blood-feeding preferences and sugar-feeding preferences.
-Recent emphasis has been on the effects of honeydew vs. vectar as sugar meals with regards to longevity, fecundity, parasite transmission and flight performance.
+We look at a broad range of biting fly behaviours including blood-feeding preferences and sugar-feeding preferences.
+Recent emphasis has been on the effects of honeydew vs. nectar as sugar meals with regards to longevity, fecundity, parasite transmission and flight performance.

 Molecular systematics of biting flies

 We examine both intra- and inter-specific relationships using DNA sequence analyses.
-Recently completed projects have included the mosquitoes of Canada and the tabanids (deer flies and horse flies) of Canada.
-Genes used routinely in our lab include ITS1, ITS2 and COI.
-Current PhD students are using molecular techniques to identify Anopheles mosquitoes from Canada and from Ecuador.
+Recent projects include the mosquitoes of Canada, of Ecuador and of Costa Rica, the tabanids (deer flies and horse flies) of Canada, ceratopogonids (no-see-ums) of Ontario, and the psychodids of Ontario.
+Genes used routinely in our lab include ITS1, ITS2, COI, and EF-1alpha.

 1990 Ph.D.
 (Biology) Queen’s University, Kingston, Ontario.